-This is my landscape photography video journal with some free photography tutorials.
+This page is home to my landscape photography video journal with some free landscape photography tutorials.
 I started these with the hope that these would inspire and teach you some landscape photography tips, my approach, my philosophy, and a bit of my workflow.
-Some of them include a blog post attached to video.
-Just click the “Read More” button under each description to check out the blog post.

 Check out my YouTube Channel for a complete listing of all of my photography vlogs and tutorials.

 Light is arguably THE most important part of landscape photography.
 In this landscape photography tutorial, I’ve distilled the types of light into three main types.
 Recognizing light will help move you from beginner to master of landscape photography.
 Understanding light will help you take better photos and aid you in your compositions.
 I hope that this beginner landscape photography tutorial encourages you to become a student of light.
 Which I believe helps us tell the stories, and find the freedom to express, what we need to express in our landscape photography.

 In this photography tutorial, I’ll review 6 tips for better composition in your nature and landscape photography.
 However, this isn’t just another video talking about the rule of thirds and other rules for image composition.
 My goal is that by the end of this tutorial, you’re encouraged to free yourself from restrictive composition rules in landscape photography so you can be truly creative.
 To help you with that, I’ll be sharing my 5 favorite approaches to composition in the field, and share some tips for defining the subject of your photo.